arnobt78/RestaurantTS-NextJS-Website/README.md

 **Note: To check this website live, click here:** https://restaurant-ts-arnob.vercel.app/

-## To Install Dependences
+## To Install Dependencies

 Before launching this web application, be sure to install all required dependencies, which are listed in the package.json file.

-To install all dependences, run this command from your project folder: `npm install`
+To install all dependencies, run this command from your project folder: `npm install`

 ## To Run Project